Creating and Running a ThinkPHP 8 Project in ServBay

 Install Redis Extension

-Configure Redis Cache
+Configure Redis Caching

 config/cache.php

-file to set Redis as the cache driver:php<?php // config/cache.php return [ // Default cache driver 'default' => env('cache.driver', 'redis'), // Cache connection configurations 'stores' => [ 'redis' => [ // Cache type 'type' => 'redis', // Server address 'host' => env('cache.host', '127.0.0.1'), // ServBay Redis default address // Port 'port' => env('cache.port', 6379), // ServBay Redis default port // Password (default is empty for ServBay) 'password' => env('cache.password', ''), // No password by default 'select' => 0, 'timeout' => 0, 'expire' => 0, 'persistent' => false, 'prefix' => '', ], // ... other cache configs ... ], ];
+to set ThinkPHP’s cache driver to Redis:php<?php // config/cache.php return [ // Default cache driver 'default' => env('cache.driver', 'redis'), // Cache connection settings 'stores' => [ 'redis' => [ // Type of cache 'type' => 'redis', // Server address 'host' => env('cache.host', '127.0.0.1'), // ServBay Redis default address // Port 'port' => env('cache.port', 6379), // ServBay Redis default port // Password (ServBay default: none) 'password' => env('cache.password', ''), // ServBay Redis default: none 'select' => 0, 'timeout' => 0, 'expire' => 0, 'persistent' => false, 'prefix' => '', ], // ... other cache configs ... ], ];

 1